Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Abstract

 \section{Abstract}

-Attention mechanisms in Transformers have gained significant empirical success.
-Nonetheless, the optimization objectives underlying their forward pass are still unclear.
-Additionally, the quadratic complexity of self-attention is increasingly prohibitive.
-Unlike the prior work on addressing the interpretability or efficiency issue separately, we propose a unified optimization objective to alleviate both issues simultaneously.
-By unrolling the optimization over the objective, we derive an inherently interpretable and efficient attention mechanism, which compresses all tokens into low-dimensional structures by contracting a few representative tokens and then broadcasting the contractions back.
-This \emph{Contract-and-Broadcast Self-Attention} (CBSA) mechanism can not only scale linearly but also generalize existing attention mechanisms as its special cases.
-Experiments further demonstrate comparable performance and even superior advantages of CBSA on several visual tasks.
-Code is available at \href{https://github.com/QishuaiWen/CBSA}{this https URL}.
+{\mcb Attention mechanisms have achieved significant empirical success in multiple fields, but their underlying optimization objectives remain unclear yet.
+Moreover, the quadratic complexity of self-attention has become increasingly prohibitive.
+Although interpretability and efficiency are two mutually reinforcing pursuits, prior work typically investigates them separately.
+In this paper, we propose a unified optimization objective that derives inherently interpretable and efficient attention mechanisms through algorithm unrolling.
+Precisely, we construct a gradient step of the proposed objective with a set of forward-pass operations of our \emph{Contract-and-Broadcast Self-Attention} (CBSA), which compresses input tokens towards low-dimensional structures by contracting a few representatives of them.
+This novel mechanism can not only scale linearly by fixing the number of representatives, but also covers the instantiations of varied attention mechanisms when using different sets of representatives.
+We conduct extensive experiments to demonstrate comparable performance and superior advantages over black-box attention mechanisms on visual tasks.
+Our work sheds light on the integration of interpretability and efficiency, as well as the unified formula of attention mechanisms. } Code is available at \href{https://github.com/QishuaiWen/CBSA}{this https URL}.